Wondering how to use WooCommerce SEO to drive more targeted traffic to your site, and boost your sales?

 If you’re looking for the easiest way to promote top products, use the MonsterInsights Popular Products widget.

-Just choose a couple settings (like how you want the products to look) and MonsterInsights will display them for you!
+Just choose a couple settings (like how you want the widget to look) and MonsterInsights will display them for you!
 For instructions, read How to Display Best Selling Products in WooCommerce.

 7. Find How Organic Traffic Brings in Business